Зарегистрируйтесь сейчас для лучшей персонализированной цитаты!

 The fourth is to never give up.
 The second you give up means it is time to stop what you are doing.
 Life throws everyone challenges, it is how you stand up and deal with adversity that shows true character.
 When I first entered the drone industry, I was concerned by the degree to which women were under represented.
 But I realized that just because it involves technology does not mean that anybody else is better than myself or that I can't do it.
 If you want to do something you go do it and do not listen to anybody until you have achieved your desired outcomes.

-tag-icon Горячие метки: Corporate Social Responsibility (CSR) drones Women Rock IT health solutions entrepreneurship global problem solving sharks
+tag-icon Горячие метки: Corporate Social Responsibility (CSR) Women Rock IT drones health solutions entrepreneurship global problem solving sharks

 Copyright © 2014-2024 Hi-Network.com | HAILIAN TECHNOLOGY CO., LIMITED | All Rights Reserved.